Orbit modeling: Sperling–Burdet method

-Models of perturbing forces
+Perturbations

 Perturbing forces cause orbits to become perturbed from a perfect Keplerian orbit.
 Models for each of these forces are created and executed during the orbit simulation so their effects on the orbit can be determined.

 Non-spherical gravity

 The Earth is not a perfect sphere nor is mass evenly distributed within the Earth.
 This results in the point-mass gravity model being inaccurate for orbits around the Earth, particularly Low Earth orbits.
 To account for variations in gravitational potential around the surface of the Earth, the gravitational field of the Earth is modeled with spherical harmonics which are expressed through the equation: